Jbleezy/BO1-Reimagined/README.md

 * Upgraded Kar98k: 50 round clip, no reserve ammo
 * Add sprint and dive anims on WaW weapons
 * Reduce max recoil on PPSH
+* Fix China Lake rechamber when ADS (anim needs to be sped up in Maya)
+* Fix Ray Gun first raise sound not working on some maps
+* Use Sleepy when game crashes on map load
+* Remove zombie failsafe death print before release

+### Versus Todo
+* Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
+* Add new grief damage fx
+* Fix turret attacking team of player that activated turret (if cant fix, then make turrets attack anyone to make it fair)
+* Gun Game: fix rare bug where multiple gun increment powerups spawn (might be fixed, not sure what causes it, not caused from killing multiple zombies from the same shot)

 ### Cannot Find Fix
 * Turn off Der Riese easter egg song noises after they have been activated